 In 1983, the national HERS office moved from the University of Pennsylvania to the University of Denver.
 In 2007, under the leadership of President and Executive Director, Dr. Judith S. White, the HERS Denver Summer Institute was launched.

-Located on the picturesque University of Denver campus – the oldest, private university in the Rocky Mountain region – the HERS Denver Summer Institute is an intensive, two-week residential program at which participants gain the knowledge, skills, and perspectives needed for advancing as leaders across all institutional types.
+Located on the picturesque University of Denver campus – the oldest, private university in the Rocky Mountain region – the HERS Institute at the University of Denver is an intensive, two-week residential program at which participants gain the knowledge, skills, and perspectives needed for advancing as leaders across all institutional types.

 Early Application Deadlines & Tuition: